 An Invitation to Tender or ITT is a formal document issued by a procurement authority which outlines the scope of a project and invites organisations to submit a formal tender to bid for the work.

-Usually, the invitation to tender is preceded by a pre-qualification questionnaire (PQQ) which acts as a filter to determine the suitability and so the organisation has already been assessed for certain criteria needed to successfully deliver the project.
+Usually, within the public sector the invitation to tender is preceded by a pre-qualification questionnaire (PQQ) which acts as a filter to determine the suitability and so the organisation has already been assessed for certain criteria needed to successfully deliver the project.
 The criteria for receiving the invitation is usually based around financial stability and trading history, previous experience, core competence, capability and process and quality standards.
-This is the case when tendering for contracts for both goods and services.
+This is the case for potential suppliers when tendering for contracts for both goods and services.

 What does ITT stand for?